 Leasys has no phase-out date for polluting cars.

-Leasys's target of 50% EV uptake by 2025 has no BEV sub-target, but based on their current PHEV share, a 24% BEV uptake is only slightly higher than the EU CO2 standards trajectory (23%) and below European carmaker production plans (30%).
-This target also contrasts with the 2030 100% ZEV target of parent company Stellantis.
+Leasys's fleet target of 50% 'green vehicles' by 2026 has no BEV sub-target and includes plug in hybrids and even mild hybrids.
+This target also contrasts with the 2030 100% BEV target of parent company Stellantis.